Nguenda/Responsible-Machine-Learning/README.md

 1. [Group_3_Assignment_2.ipynb](https://github.com/arijlodhi/RML_Group3/blob/main/Group_3_Assignment_2.ipynb): This file is the code file for the project.
 Users can view and run the code through Jupyter Notebook.
 2. [Plots](https://github.com/arijlodhi/RML_Group3/blob/main/RML_assignment2.pdf): This PDF file contains images illustrating plots for the most important features and models.

+### [**Assignment 2 - Machine Learning Model Bias Testing and Remediation**]

+The objective of Assignment 3 is to assess bias within the model created in Assignment 1 and Assignment 2, specifically focusing on major demographic groups.
+Our objective is to determine any instances of unfair discrimination by calculating the Adverse Impact Ratio (AIR) for these groups.
+While we anticipated the presence of certain problematic biases, our aim was to maintain the AIR within the range of 0.8 to 1.25, with a threshold cutoff at 0.17.
+By employing remediation techniques, we aim to mitigate and eliminate any underlying bias, thereby promoting fairness within the model.
+By examining bias across major demographic groups, we aim to ensure that the model's predictions and decisions are not disproportionately impacting any particular group, such as based on race and gender.

+The calculation of the Adverse Impact Ratio (AIR) allows us to quantitatively assess the potential discrimination within the model.
+An AIR value outside the range of 0.8 to 1.25 suggests a significant disparity in the treatment of different demographic groups.
+Our objective is to identify such biases and implement remediation techniques to bring the AIR within an acceptable range.

+To achieve fairness, we set a threshold cutoff at 0.17.
+This threshold enables us to distinguish between minor biases that can be overlooked and more significant biases that require remedial action.
+By employing remediation techniques, such as fine-tuning the model and implementing post-processing interventions, we aim to mitigate and eliminate any bias that surpasses the established threshold.

 ## Assignment 1 contributors
 Team members: **Agnes Nguenda, Arij Ahmed Khan Lodhi , Bagya Widanagamage**

 ## Assignment 2 contributors
+Team members: **Agnes Nguenda, Arij Ahmed Khan Lodhi , Kerry McKeever**

+## Assignment 3 contributors
 Team members: **Agnes Nguenda, Arij Ahmed Khan Lodhi , Kerry McKeever**

 ## Collaboration